pause-logo

 The ideal sauna session length depends on factors like experience level, personal tolerance, and health goals.
 Because infrared light heats the body more efficiently than traditional steam saunas, you can stay inside longer without feeling overwhelmed.

-Beginners: Start with 10-15 minutes to allow your body to adjust to infrared heat.
+Beginners: Start with 10-15 minutes to allow your body to adjust to infrared heat. • Intermediate Users: Work up to 20-30 minutes per session. • Advanced Users: Experienced individuals can safely enjoy 30-45 minutes in an infrared sauna.

 Factors That Affect Your Sauna Duration